 Medicare Part B

 Medicare Part B covers medically necessary outpatient care.
-Medicare Part B is what covers most types of cancer treatment.
+Medicare Part B covers most types of cancer treatment.

 Cancer care and services covered by part B include: